 Right now, the majority of Derby Cycle employees are working under “short-time work” conditions.
 During this time, the company is using the communication tools inside their Benify benefits platform as their primary communication device to create and send important updates to employees via push notification, e-mail and in-portal messages.

 Additionally, Derby Cycle has also taken the initiative to set up a new “encourage each other” page.
 Through the “encourage each other” page, Derby Cycle employees can share photos with each other showing their work-from-home set up as well as send each other encouraging and motivating messages.

 Derby Cycle’s initiative exemplifies Abraham Maslow’s Hierarchy of Needs theory, which states that among our needs as humans is the need to belong (i.e. friendships, relationships, and family) and the need for esteem (i.e. feelings of confidence in oneself and respect from others).

-Since Derby Cycle employees can access their Benify portal via desktop or via the app on their smartphones, employees can stay connected to each other anytime, anywhere.
+Since Derby Cycle employees can access their Benify platform via desktop or via the app on their smartphones, employees can stay connected to each other anytime, anywhere.